 A person who immediately before the commencement was a ranger appointed by the Board under section 7 of the Parks and Reserves Act 1895 is deemed to have been designated as a ranger under section 28.

-8. Annual reports for part of a year
+8. Annual reports for part of year

-(1) The Board shall report as required by section 66 of the Financial Administration and Audit Act 1985 5, but limited to the period from 1 July 1987 to the date of the commencement of this Act, and Division 14 of Part II of that Act shall apply as if that period were a financial year of the Board.
+(1) The Board shall report as required by section 66 of the Financial Administration and Audit Act 1985 4, but limited to the period from 1 July 1987 to the date of the commencement of this Act, and Division 14 of Part II of that Act shall apply as if that period were a financial year of the Board.